Notice of Race

 4. ELIGIBILITY & ADVERTISING

-4.1 Participants must meet the requirements set out in the World Sailing Eligibility Code (Regulation 19).
+4.1 Participants must meet the requirements set out in the World Sailing Eligibility Code.

-4.3 Boats displaying individual advertising must be granted prior authorization from their national authority, where required, and from Barcelona Royal Yacht Club.
+4.4 Boats displaying individual advertising must be granted prior authorization from their national authority, where required.

-4.4 Boats may be required to display advertising chosen and supplied by the organizing authority.
-If this rule is breached, rule 20.9.2 of the World Sailing Regulations shall be applied [DP].
+4.5 Boats may be required to display advertising chosen and supplied by the organizing authority.
+If this rule is breached, rule 9.2 of the World Sailing Advertising Code shall be applied [DP].

 5. PARTICIPATING CATEGORIES

-The 17th PUIG VELA CLÀSSICA BARCELONA Regatta is open to the categories specified in this section.
-Each boat must register under the relevant category according to its 2024 IMC rating or measurement certificate.
-Two exceptions to this are modern classic boats, which shall be selected by invitation and for which the crew must be able to show an ORC certificate; and, 12 m JI class boats, for which the crew must be able to show a rating certificate from the International Twelve Metre Class.
-In all cases, at least three vessels must be present and registered in each category:
+5.1 The 18th Puig Vela Clàssica Barcelona Regatta is open to the categories specified in this section.
+Each boat must register under the relevant category according to its 2025 IMC rating or measurement certificate.
+Two exceptions to this are modern classic boats, which shall be selected by invitation and for which the crew must be able to show an ORC certificate; and, 12 m JI and 15 m JI class boats, for which the crew must be able to show a valid rating certificate for the relevant international class.
+In all cases, at least three vessels must be present and registered in each category.

-• Modern classic boats: classic design and modern-built boats that use cutting-edge materials (Leonardo Yachts, Spirit Yachts, Hoek Design, etc.).
+- Modern classic: Classic design and modern-built boats that use cutting-edge materials (Leonardo Yachts, Spirit Yachts, Hoek Design, etc.).
 Their registration must be approved by the Organizing Committee.

-5.2 The Organizing Committee may sub-divide the classic, vintage and modern classic boat categories into classes.
+5.2 The Organizing Committee may sub-divide the classic, vintage and modern classic boat classes into categories.
 These sub-divided classes shall be based on the type of rigging, APM, and length, always according to the criteria of the Organizing Committee and provided there are at least 3 boats in the specific class (IMC, article 17).

 6. REGISTRATION

-6.1 Registrations must be formalized using the attached form.
+6.1 Registrations must be formalized using the event website.

 6.2 The registration fees for the regatta are as follows: